What are fleas & ticks?

 Fleas and ticks feed on the blood of a wide variety of hosts, including people, cats, dogs, mice, rats, squirrels, foxes, skunks, raccoons, and other wild animals.
 Blood is the sole source of food for fleas and ticks and allows them to complete their life cycles.
 Fleas and ticks attach themselves to the outside of their hosts (people and animals) to feed.
 Fleas can get onto a host by using their powerful back legs to jump onto them.
 In contrast, ticks cannot jump or fly, so they wait for a host to brush by them that they can climb onto.

-Are fleas & ticks dangerous in TN, TX, FL, MA, OK, or KY?
+Are fleas & ticks dangerous in AL, GA, TN, TX, FL, MA, or KY?

 Both Fleas and ticks are unwanted and dangerous pests to encounter in our area.
 Fleas do spread some diseases, but the major concern is the allergic reactions that some people and animals experience after fleas bite them.
 Flea bites cause skin reactions that are very itchy and may lead to a secondary infection.
 In animals, scratching at fleas may cause a loss of fur and sores to develop on the skin.